nataly-projects/PetWatch/README.md

 # PetWatchApp
-PetWatchApp is a web application that helps pet owners keep track of their pets' health, activities, and expenses.
+PetWatch is a web application designed to streamline pet care management for pet owners.
+With intuitive features tailored for pet health tracking, appointment scheduling, expense management, monitoring vaccination records, tracking routine care activities, or accessing informative guides on pet care, PetWatch offers a comprehensive solution for pet owners.

 ## Features
 - Pet Owner Dashboard: Access a comprehensive dashboard displaying all data related to your pet's care and well-being.
 View detailed logs of your pet's activities, track and manage all pet-related expenses, stay informed about upcoming important events, and keep organized notes and reminders for your pets.